 9. Use a long, curved line to draw the back and bottom of the tail.
 Use curved lines that meet at points to draw the bushy tail.

 Color your coyote.
 Coyotes generally range in color from grey to brown.
 Some are reddish.
 Then, check out our other cartoon animal drawing guides.

-For more great Dog drawing tutorials, see the 50 Easy to Draw Dog Drawing Tutorials post.
+For more easy dog drawing tutorials, see the collection of Easy Dog Drawing Ideas for All Ages.